euBusinessGraph/eubg-data/data/LAU/README.md

 ## Column eval
 * NUTS_3 - blanks: "0", ""
 * LAU1_NAT_CODE - blanks are: "n.a.", "", "no" - not unique between countries
-* LAU2_NAT_CODE - has duplicates for DK - not unique between countries
+* LAU2_NAT_CODE - has duplicates for DK - not unique between countries.
 -----------------------
 | LAU2_NAT_CODE | num |
 -----------------------